zhravan/zen-mdx-blog/docs/analytics.md

 All supported providers are privacy-friendly:

-- ✅ No cookies
+- No cookies
-- ✅ No personal data collection
+- No personal data collection
-- ✅ GDPR compliant
-- ✅ CCPA compliant
-- ✅ No cross-site tracking
+- No cross-site tracking

 ## Troubleshooting